Skip to content

 Hold maintenance

-Refers to actions performed for hold-related transactions including setting up, updating and releasing hold records.
-Processing is done by EFT or online entry in TINS.
+Refers to actions performed for hold-related transactions including setting up, changing and releasing hold records.
+Processing is done online or via batch.

 Hold record